stencila/stencila/docs/computation/functions.md

 ## Creating new libraries
 We recommend that each library is located in its own separate directory, structured as in this [template](link).
 Preferably, it should be a public repository.
+TODO: structure of the repo: libraries in folder with subfolder for tests.